Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric space-times: Image analysis

 \section{Image analysis}

-Here, we consider an actual intensity map on the observer's screen and we perform 100 1D intensity cuts equally spaced along the angular direction $\psi$.
-On each of them, with the same radial resolutions used to ray-trace the simulated primary image and $n=1$ photon ring, we compute the positions of the peaks and the widths of the profiles that are defined hereafter.
+Here, we consider an actual intensity map on the observer's screen.
+We performed 100 1D intensity cuts equally spaced along the angular direction, $\psi$.
+On each of them, with the same radial resolutions used to ray-trace the simulated primary image and $n=1$ photon ring, we computed the positions of the peaks and the widths of the profiles which are defined hereafter.